unpc2026/diaryasprogrammer/README.md

    * Explicitly identify it as a primitive documented guarantee.
    * State the authoritative source supporting it.
    * Explain how it integrates with the existing conceptual model.
-   * Avoid inventing hidden semantic rules or causal explanations solely to make the behavior appear logically derived.
+   * Do not introduce semantic assumptions or causal explanations that are not supported by previously established definitions, documented guarantees, or explicitly identified inference solely to make a language-defined behavior appear logically derived.

-Prefer logical derivation whenever supported by established definitions.
+Prefer logical derivation only when the conclusion follows necessarily from previously established definitions.
 However, do not force derivations where the language instead defines behavior directly.

 Avoid presenting isolated facts without identifying whether they are derived consequences or primitive documented guarantee.